Pattern Roundup: Great Bra Making Patterns

 If you have trouble getting a good fit in purchased lingerie or simply want prettier bras, then you should try bra making, perhaps with some of these selected bra patterns.
 It’s easier than most people think to get professional-looking results.
 Plus, a bra is one of the few garments that is less expensive to sew than to buy.

 In 2020, we posted “Pattern Roundup for Lingerie.”
-Fast-forward a year and we offer this month’s Sewing with Threads podcast featuring Sue and Emma Folts of Bra Builders, talking about the many benefits of making your own bra.
+Fast-forward a year and we offered a Sewing with Threads podcast featuring Sue and Emma Folts of Bra Builders, talking about the many benefits of making your own bra.
 So we’ve rounded up another set of patterns.
 You’re sure to find one or more bra patterns that suits your fancy.

 Be sure to read the measurement and sizing instructions carefully before choosing a pattern and a size.
 Each company drafts bra patterns differently.
 Many wearers need to make some adjustments for a perfect fit, and you’ll have the most success if you begin with the closest pattern size.